 For further information, students from Vassar College and Wesleyan University should contact a program representative on their home campus.
-Outside applicants should contact Vassar College for 2010–2011, Vassar College for 2012–2013.
+Outside applicants should contact Wesleyan University for 2017–2018, Vassar College for 2018–2019.

 Wesleyan and outside students applications must be received by March 1 for fall semester and full year, by October 1 for spring semester.
 Vassar students must check with the Office of International Programs for specific deadlines in early December.

 Please click here to access the application forms; Wesleyan students must also complete the Permission to Study Abroad application.